Rich229/plane-classification/README.md

 # Description
 This project is mean to classify plane from pictures.

+# Installation
+- Clone the project
+- create new virtual env( not mandatory)

 # File
 Here are the contents of each notebook